 The following table defines each state.

 The default state of the threat when it is reported by Traceable.

-Move the threat to this state when want to allow access to the system irrespective of whether the actives by the actor are malicious or not.
+Move the threat to this state when want to allow access to the system irrespective of whether the activities by the actor are malicious or not.

 Move the threat to this state if you are confident that it is no longer a threat.
 This action resets Threat severity to 0.
 Traceable reports the threat actor again if it finds any malicious activity from it.
-In such a case the threat is listed in the Active list.
+In such a case, the threat is listed on the Active list.

 Move the threat to this state if you want to allow the threat actor temporarily.
 You can choose snooze duration from a pre-defined time range, starting from 1-hour up to a week.